In a real insurance market, when you win some policies, you get some feedback.

 For a description of how the KPI are computed please see this post.

-You will see 6 tables below the plot that look like:
+You will see 6 tables below the plots that look like:

 2.1 Table rows